 - OTC Solutions: Many OTC medications are available in the market such as cleansers, soaps, gels and ointments containing salicylic acid, benzoyl peroxide, tea tree oil and more.
 However, they may have limited efficacy.

-Pimple Tips For Oily Skin:
+Skin Care Tips For Oily Skin

 Here are a few pimple remedies for oily skin you can take to prevent breakouts: